Manndeep611/Manndeep-Patel-Data-Analysis---project/README.md

 # Purchse Pattern Analysis Project
-This cllient project contains Analysis related to identify purchase patterns and i have used SQL and power Bi presentation with graphs and Power point presentation.
+This client project contains Analysis related to identify purchase patterns and i have used SQL and power Bi presentation with graphs and Power point presentation.